Type 23 frigate: Programme costs

-HMS Norfolk was the first of the class to enter service, commissioned into the Fleet on 1 June 1990 at a cost of £135.449 million GBP, later vessels cost £60–96 million GBP.
+HMS Norfolk was the first of the class to enter service, commissioned into the fleet on 1 June 1990 at a cost of £135.449 million; later vessels cost £60–96 million.

 Upgrades and future technologies

 Mid-life refit

 The class underwent mid-life refits which lasted 12–18 months and cost £15-20m.
-Aside from refurbishment of the mess decks and drive train, the ships are being fitted with a transom flap which can add up to 1 kn to the top speed and reduce fuel consumption by 13%, and Intersleek anti-fouling paint which added 2 kn to the top speed of Ark Royal.
+Aside from refurbishment of the mess decks and drive train, the ships are being retrofitted with a transom flap which can add up to 1 kn to the top speed and reduce fuel consumption by 13%, and Intersleek anti-fouling paint which added 2 kn to the top speed of the carrier Ark Royal.
 Although the top speed of the Duke class is commonly quoted as 28 knots, the caption of an official Navy photo suggests that Lancaster was capable of 32 knots even before her mid-life refit.
 The Sea Wolf Mid Life Update (SWMLU) improves the sensors and guidance of the missiles, point defences are further improved with new remotely operated 30 mm guns, and Mod 1 of the Mk8 main gun has an all-electric loading system and a smaller radar cross-section.
 The communications and command systems are also upgraded.

 A further Life Extension (LIFEX) Upkeep project saw the Sea Wolf missiles replaced with the new Sea Ceptor anti-air defence missiles; these were first test-fired from HMS Argyll on 4 September 2017.